Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 public static void getUrlVariables(final AdobeCallback<String> callback);
 ```

-* _callback_ has an NSString value that contains the visitor identifiers as a querystring after the service request is complete.
+* _callback_ has an NSString value that contains the visitor identifiers as a query string after the service request is complete.

 **Example**